 Retiring In Thailand – Thai Spiders – And More!

 Have you traveled much?
 Seen and enjoyed the different cultures you have encountered in those travels?
 Then you would have a better chance of feeling “safe or at ease” in the retiring abroad comfort zone.
 Been mostly a stay-at-home person with limited overseas travels?
 Living abroad may be more stressful than you can manage unless you can adapt.

 You see, I reacted to my first hand-sized Thai spider in almost the same way.
-But now I have adapted and old “spidey” is well within my comfort zone.
-My guest has a little ways to go yet.
+But now I have adapted and the old “spidey” is well within my comfort zone.
+My guest has a little way to go yet.